joezuntz/cosmosis-doc/features/sampler_features.rst

     resume = T

-and the Multinest and Polychord samplers can be resumed like this:
+The Multinest and Polychord need to be told an output file root to enable this:

 .. code-block:: ini

     [multinest]
     multinest_outfile_root = ./directory_to_save_progress
-    resume = T

     [polychord]
     polychord_outfile_root = ./directory_to_save_progress
-    resume = T

 If a sampler is interrupted then simply re-run the same command again to resume sampling.
 If no old sampling information is found then the job will start afresh (so it is fine to put ``resume=T`` on the first run).